addyosmani/backbone-fundamentals/index.md

 It's with controllers that most JavaScript MVC frameworks depart from this interpretation of the MVC pattern.
 The reasons for this vary, but in my opinion, Javascript framework authors likely initially looked at server-side interpretations of MVC (such as Ruby on Rails), realized that that approach didn't translate 1:1 on the client-side, and so re-interpreted the C in MVC to solve their state management problem.
 This was a clever approach, but it can make it hard for developers coming to MVC for the first time to understand both the classical MVC pattern and the "proper" role of controllers in other JavaScript frameworks.

 So does Backbone.js have Controllers?
 Not really.
-Backbone's Views typically contain "controller" logic, and Routers (discussed below) are used to help manage application state, but neither are true Controllers according to classical MVC.
+Backbone's Views typically contain "controller" logic, and Routers are used to help manage application state, but neither are true Controllers according to classical MVC.

 In this respect, contrary to what might be mentioned in the official documentation or in blog posts, Backbone is neither a truly MVC/MVP nor MVVM framework.
 It's in fact better to see it a member of the MV* family which approaches architecture in its own way.
 There is of course nothing wrong with this, but it is important to distinguish between classical MVC and MV* should you be relying on discussions of MVC to help with your Backbone projects.